José Luis Gallegos: Other sports

 In addition to football, Gallegos became the sports patron of the city, promoting all the sporting initiatives that arose in Seville, such as the aforementioned Club Náutico or Sociedad de Sport Sevillano, which never took off.
 Just like Johnston, Gallegos also briefly worked as a referee.

-In 1906, Seville was visited by the Catalan sports journalist Narciso Masferrer, a very influential figure at the time, who wanted to inquire about the city's football activity, but Dr. Salvador López, who had developed football in the city through his position as a physical education teacher at the San Isidoro Institute, only mentioned a British group who had been playing in the Prado de San Sebastián since the turn of the century, thus completely ignoring Gallegos' Sevilla.
+In 1906, Seville was visited by the Catalan sports journalist Narciso Masferrer, a very influential figure at the time, who wanted to inquire about the city's football activity, but Dr. Salvador López, who had developed football in the city through his position as a physical education teacher at the San Isidoro Institute, only mentioned a British group who had been playing in the Prado de San Sebastián since the turn of the century, thus completely ignoring Gallegos's Sevilla.
 Annoyed by this, Gallegos went on to pay him back in the same coin, when in 1914, in an interview with El Fígaro, he stated that there was no football in the city before 1904, thus disregarding all the work carried out by López; this quarrel lasted for several years.